Flexible Spending Accounts (FSA)

 * The example above is for illustrative purposes only, and reflects national averages and numerous assumptions.
 Your results may be different.
 Every situation varies.
 Consult your tax advisor for tax advice.

 When Contributions Start

 When you are first hired, you may start contributing as of the first of the month following your hire date.
 You must make this election within 30 days of your hire date.
 Otherwise, you are limited to starting contributions as of January 1.
-You make your election during the annual benefits open enrollment period.
-Exceptions to the limited annual enrollment period may be available if you experience a qualifying life event (see Qualifying Life Event section below for more information).
+You will make your election during the annual benefits open enrollment period.
+Exceptions to the limited annual enrollment period may be available if you experience a qualifying life event (login required).

 When Contributions Stop